 Once you get some money coming in, it's time to get legal.
-Creating a Limited Liability Company (LLC), which is one of the more prevalent business structures, can help protect your assets in the event of a lawsuit.
-You may also need a formal business entity set up before you can use specific advertising tools as well, and you'll need to pay quarterly taxes or potentially face stiff penalties later.
+Creating a Limited Liability Company (LLC), one of the more prevalent business structures, can protect your assets in the event of a lawsuit.
+You also need a formal business entity set up before using specific advertising tools.

 It is almost always easiest to start as a life coach one-on-one until you build up your client base and reputation, but eventually, you may want to think about how your business will scale.
 Some coaches simply raise prices, others start coaching in groups, some hire additional staff to take on additional work, and yet others create courses.
 Many do a combination of all the above.

 Your niche may determine which makes the most sense.
-For example, if your niche is in helping people get out of debt, they may not yet fully grasp that investing in their financial knowledge is likely to get them back far more money than they spend on your services.
-They also may not have a lot of disposable income.
-That niche might be better suited for a low-cost course like the “Personal Finance Masterclass – Easy Guide to Better Finances,” which you sell in bulk.
+For example, if your niche is helping people get out of debt, those people may not have a lot of disposable income.
+That niche might be better suited for a low-cost course.

-I hope these points give you some ideas for getting started on your coaching journey.
+I hope these points give you some ideas for your coaching journey.
 Helping others achieve their goals can be a tremendously gratifying experience.
 If you need help, feel free to reach out through our coaching page.
-Sometimes I still even give away a free session when I have room for new clients.
 Enjoy, and good luck!